rails-lts/json_cve_2020_10663/README.md

 For users who cannot upgrade their version of `json`, this gem (`json_cve_2020_10663`) monkey-patches your `json` version against against CVE-2020-10663.

+**Note that if you are using current version of Rails 3.2 LTS or 4.2 LTS, this gem is no longer required.**

 ## Requirements

 - Ruby 1.8.7 or later